qais20/CoderCo-Learning/git/README.md

 review code before intergrating, keeps a record, maintain a high code quality,assign team members git branch - creates  new branch
-Git checkout 'branch name' - to get onto a new branch
+Git checkout 'branch name' - to get onto a new branch merge conflicts - occurs when git cannot reconcile diffrence between two commits

+What is rebasing?
+git rebase -
+git push --force
+git push --force-with-lease
+What is force pushing?

+What is squash commits?
+git rebase -i HEAD~with the last x ammount of commits to squash commit run the command git rebase -i HEAD~ to open the vim text editor and using the s command which  stands for squash replace the every other line of code except the one you one to commit with the start being p for pick the rest that is being squashed put the command s in the start of the line.

+Here is an example:
+photo link

+What is .gitignore file?